 Begin your day by turning left at the foot of Main Street USA.
 You will want to bypass Main Street on this first day, as most of the appeal of that land is in the shopping and dining, for which you will have time tomorrow.
 Simply head straight to the end of Main Street, then turn left into Adventureland.

-.
-Since Pirates recently underwent a multimillion dollar expansion to include the characters from the hit films, the ride is extremely popular.
+The main attractions here are Pirates of the Caribbean and the Jungle Cruise.
+Pirates now include the characters from the hit films, leading to the ride being extremely popular.
 Visit this one first to beat the crowds.
 After riding Jungle Cruise, check the time.
 Fill your remaining time visiting the smaller attractions, enjoying a Dole Whip, or shopping for pirate souvenirs and island merchandise.

-, where it is possible to spend a lot of time.
+At the top of your list should be Splash Mountain and Big Thunder Mountain Railroad.
+Both are included in Genie+.
+No visit to Frontierland is really complete without a trip to Tom Sawyer’s Island, where it is possible to spend a lot of time.
 Therefore, you should do everything else you want to do in Frontierland first, then head to the Island to spend your remaining time.

-is consistently one of the top rated attractions throughout Walt Disney World, and the common consensus is that it is best after dark.
-Be sure to make a rest stop here to enjoy a loaded baked potato from the vendor cart.
+There are only two actual attractions in Liberty Square: the Haunted Mansion and the Hall of Presidents.
+Haunted Mansion is consistently one of the top-rated attractions throughout Walt Disney World, and the common consensus is that it is best after dark.
+Be sure to take a rest stop here to enjoy a turkey leg from the vendor cart.

 If you have additional time remaining, make your way back to Adventureland to ride the Jungle Cruise at night.
 While enjoyable during the day, the animatronics are much more believable and the Hidden Mickeys easier to spot after dark.

 Make your way directly to Fantasyland, accessible through Cinderella’s Castle.
-Leave Main Street USA until the end of the day, as the shops and restaurants will be open for one to two hours after park closing.
+Leave Main Street USA until the end of the day, as the shops and restaurants will be open for one to two hours after the park closes.

-.
+The major draws of Main Street are the shopping and Magic Kingdom dining opportunities .
 Grab a hot dog from Casey’s Corner and watch the world go by, or simply stroll through the massive stores in search of the perfect piece of memorabilia.
-If you want to get a haircut at the old fashioned Barber Shop, or catch a performance by the Dapper Dans a cappella troupe, then you will need to spend some time here during the day.
-Otherwise, virtually everything stays open past posted park closing hours.
+Or catch a performance by the Dapper Dans a cappella troupe, while sipping a Starbucks coffee.